 Insider Tip: The municipal swimming pool offers free swim sessions from 10am to noon on most weekends with the help of local sponsors in the Stevens Point Area.
 Headed out for fun?
 Be sure to check the pool's hours ahead of time, as they close in mid-August for the season.

 Find even more swimming spots with our roundup of all spots in the area.
-Then, enjoy more summer fun with our guide to 50 things to do this summer or the 22 food and drinks you need to try in 2022.
+Then, enjoy more summer fun with our guide to 50 things to do this summer or the best patios for outdoor eats.
 And while you're out, be sure to tag us @StevensPointArea and use #StevensPointArea on your Instagram photos for a chance to be featured!